JennyJohnson78/UFO_Sightings/README.md

 ### Additional Recommendations:

 Adding an "enter" or "filter" button would make the search function would increase functionality.
-Also, adding more search elements, as well as the ability to search by keywords within the comments would be a great addition to the website.
+Also, adding more search elements, as well as the ability to search by keywords within the comments would be a great addition to the webpage.